 As long as he is allowed to run freely around the house, he doesn't need an additional outside play area, but it is always a plus for training purposes, potty breaks and of course a breath of fresh air.

 The short answer is yes, but this breed gets along best with older

 children who are more in tune with their playfulness and are considerate

 of their small size.

 Whatever the case, it is always wise to have an adult supervise activities between children and family pets, no matter what the breed.

-Silky Terrier dogs make delightful companions for the retirees or more sedentary individuals.
+Silky Terrier dogs make delightful companions for retirees, empty-nesters, or more sedentary individuals.